 Is acne caused by poor hygiene or diet?

 Acne is usually a normal part of adolescence and most teenagers will get some form of acne, but poor hygiene and diet are not direct causes of acne.
 In most cases, if you vigorously scrub your skin to eliminate excess oils, dead skin etc, you can further irritate your skin.
-Diet is always an important part of taking care of yourself and it is a likely conclusion that since teenagers get acne and they tend to eat greasy, fried foods that they must be related!
 Numerous studies show there is no direct link between diet and acne, however eating a balanced diet with plenty of fruits and vegetables is always recommended.

-If you have adult acne, it is best to consult a dermatologist to determine the root of the cause and the best treatment options.
+If you have adult acne, it is best to consult a dermatologist to determine the cause and the best treatment options.

 Is acne treatment just for cosmetic reasons?

 No. Although the acne itself poses no threat to a person’s physical health, acne can cause permanent scarring.
-The appearance of the acne and the after affect of acne’s physical scarring can also affect the way a person feels about themselves.
+The appearance of the acne and acne scarring can affect the way a person feels about themselves.
 With significant medical and non-medical advancements, most acne can be cleared up, so it makes sense to explore all options available.